 If you’re into horoscopes you might think of it as an early Saturn returns; I’m not into them but I do find the ‘Saturn returns’ concept interesting.
 Or maybe I just think it sounds cool and dramatic.
 Oooohhhh!
 Saturn returns.

 The decision I’ve made is that if I want to experience the life I want to live, I need to take more control over my time and my work and I need to become a freelance creative.
 So I’m going to go freelance...a difficult thing but I’m good enough, and importantly passionate enough and driven enough to get there.
-I didn’t always believe that, but now I’ve proven it to myself in recent years.
+I didn’t always believe that, but now I’ve proven it to myself in recent years and recent roles.

 I want to take back control of my own time.